UdaySravanK/UdaySravanK/README.md

 - The [RN-Swipe-Button](https://www.npmjs.com/package/rn-swipe-button) is a small open source project I built just to give something back to the community.

 ### Career Plans
 I have extensive knowledge, experience and passion for Android.
-I would like to continue working on Android realm for few more years.
+I would like to continue working on the Android realm for a few more years.

 ### Summary of the Languages, Technologies and Tools I used